Error Thresholds for Arbitrary Pauli Noise: Exploiting Graph Symmetries

 More specifically, for two strings of colors $v,w \in [c]^k$ we define $v <\lex w$ to be true if $v$ comes before $w$ with respect to a standard lexicographical ordering; $\le\lex$ is defined analogously.
 This ordering allows us to define a subroutine \alg{IsCanonical} given in \Cref{alg:is-canonical}, and enables us to determine if a given coloring is maximal with respect to $\Can\lex$.

 The intuition behind the algorithm is the following: Instead of computing the entire orbit of a given coloring $C$, we explore the orbit of the prefix of $C$ up to some $i$, denoted $C_{1:i}$.
-In order to do so, we use a transversal $t_i$ which can map any element at position $1,\ldots,i$ to the $i$\textsuperscript{th} site, and require the indices $C_i$ to be in little-Endian order.
+In order to do so, we use a transversal $t_i$ which applies permutations from the full group $G$ on positions $1,\ldots,i$ only, where we require the indices $C_i$ to be in little-Endian order.
 The way a stabilizer chain acts thus respects lexicographic number ordering, as the high-Endian bits (i.e.\ those with higher indices) are acted on and compared first.
+As an example, consider the number string $23070$, indexed in little-Endian order such that the lowest index $1$ points to the rightmost $0$, and the highest index $5$ points to the leftmost $2$.
+Assuming $G=S_5$, we have that $t_4=\modfrac{G_4}{G_5} = G_4$, which in the standard basis simply contains the transposition $(45)$.
+Applying it to $23070$ yields $32070$, which is larger in lexicographical order; thus we know $23070$ was not the canonical element in the orbit of $S_5$, despite not having seen the maximal element---i.e.\ in this case, it sufficed to only explore the prefix $23$ first.

 For such a child element $child$, if $child_{1:i} >\lex C_{1:i}$, then already $child >\lex C$ and $C$ was not canonical.
 If $child_{1:i} <\lex C_{1:i}$, we drop said child (because no permutation of the lower-Endian sites can ever make it larger than $C$) and proceed with the next element.
 Finally, if the prefixes are equal, we cannot say anything: we have to check further bits and enqueue the child to be processed by $t_{i+1}$ etc. The benefit is clear: instead of calculating the full group $G$ and checking all possible permutations of $C$ under it---where we note that $|G|$ can be enormous---we at most calculate the orbit of $C$ under $G$; the worst-case complexity of the algorithm thus has the promise to be significantly better than a na\"ive approach.
 Finally, we only need to keep track of a much smaller list of elements within each loop since we compare the element's lexicographical order position-by-position; this means we try to only ever explore a small portion of the orbit of $C$.